-Information, advice and counselling are available from various members of this Team; students and parents are encouraged to obtain assistance from staff.
+Information, advice and counselling are available from various members of this team; students and parents are encouraged to obtain assistance from staff.

 All students meet daily with their Pastoral Tutor and are kept informed about College matters.
+All students are expected to attend Pastoral Tutor time at the beginning of each day.
+Absences from these sessions require a written explanation from parents.

-A structured pastoral care curriculum which focuses on student mental well being, positive thinking, study skills, careers and self esteem is an important part of our pastoral care program.
+A structured pastoral care curriculum which focuses on student mental wellbeing, positive thinking, study skills, careers and self esteem is an important part of our pastoral care program.

-The Assistant Principal Pastoral Care (Years 10 - 12) in the College is in charge of student welfare and enrolments and the Assistant Principal Curriculum (Years 11-12) is in charge of studies and curriculum matters.
+The Assistant Principal Pastoral Care (Years 9-12) in the College is in charge of student wellbeing and enrolments, and the Assistant Principal Curriculum (Years 11-12) is in charge of studies and curriculum matters.

-House Coordinators support the Assistant Principals in providing pastoral care services to all the students in Years 11- 12.
+House Coordinators support the Assistant Principals in providing pastoral care services to all the students in Years 11-12.

-It is important that parents identify their child's House Coordinator who is usually the first point of contact regarding absences, illness, studies and other matters of concern.
+It is important that parents identify their child's House Coordinator who is usually the first point of contact regarding absences, illness, studies, wellbeing and other matters of concern.

-Pastoral Tutor Groups are House-based in Year groups.
+Pastoral Tutor Groups are House-based in year groups.
 On entry to Year 11, continuing Daramalan students remain in their House and new students are then placed in a House.

-The eight Pastoral Tutor Groups correspond to the eight House groups of the college.
+The eight Pastoral Tutor Groups correspond to the eight House groups of the College.
 Participation in sport, academic and extra curricula activities is encouraged within these groups as a positive means of earning House points and developing House Spirit.

 The College Careers Advisor is also a member of the College Pastoral Care Team.
 The Careers Advisor provides guidance and information on such matters as further study, job selection and tertiary entrance requirements.
-The Careers Advisor also coordinates the College's Work Experience program, an annual Careers Expo and other Careers Education activities and provides a weekly Careers Newsletter.
-There is a display area where careers material may be accessed and information is available about requirements for entry to tertiary institutions.
+The Careers Advisor also coordinates the College's Work Experience program, an annual Careers Expo and other Careers Education activities.

+There is a career and VET resource hub where careers material may be accessed and information is available about requirements for entry to tertiary institutions.
 Personal counselling and assistance with online searches is also available to students.

 Each Year 12 student attends an interview with the Careers Advisor before the end of Term 3 to ensure individual pathways are discussed before leaving school.

-Qualified counsellors employed by Centacare are available to students and parents on an individual basis for counselling and they also provide preventative programs to students and parents.
-Counsellors can be contacted through the school or through Centacare on (02) 6295 4300.
+Qualified counsellors employed by CatholicCare are available to students and parents on an individual basis for counselling and they also provide preventative programs to students and parents.
+Counsellors can be contacted through the school or through CatholicCare on (02) 6162 6105.

-In order to provide students with the best possible advice and support there is a strong emphasis on a team approach by the Staff in the College.
-House Coordinators refer students to other members of the team such as the Assistant Principal Curriculum or the Careers Advisor so as to make the best use of the extensive skills and information available from all the staff in the Senior College.
+In order to provide students with the best possible advice and support there is a strong emphasis on a team approach by the staff in the College.
+House Coordinators refer students to other members of the team such as the Assistant Principal Curriculum or the Careers Advisor so as to make the best use of the extensive skills and information available from all staff.